-- Staffing/Resources The Strategy and bid can be implemented from existing staffing resources - Financial If the bid is successful, the Council will receive a grant of £220,000.
-The projects in the bid will be managed by relevant staff in the Community Support Team in line with the Council's financial procedures and principles. - Legal Comments included in body of report - Corporate The Policy and Strategy make recommendations which ensure that provision for children will be considered at all levels and consequently, all Directorates of the Council may from time to time be required to discuss implications on service delivery.
-This can be addressed through the Children and Young People's internal working group - Risk Management The Policy and Strategy will lead to a better co-ordination between providers of opportunities and will enhance the management of risk in provision of services for children and young people
+- Staffing/Resources The Strategy and bid can be implemented from existing staffing resources - Financial If the Lottery bid is successful, the Council will receive a non-recurring grant of £220,000, which will be utilised on employing 2 members of staff for a fixed term contract of 3 years and the development of a Play Trail.
+A full business case should be developed identifying all revenue and capital costs, and projected timescales for the expenditure, which will be incurred by the Council.
+These costs will be fully funded from the Lottery bid, with no matched funding being required from the Council.
+The project should be monitored in accordance with the Council's financial procedure rules, specifically the Grants Claims & External Funding protocol. - Legal Comments included in body of report - Corporate The Policy and Strategy make recommendations which ensure that provision for children will be considered at all levels and consequently, all Directorates of the Council may from time to time be required to discuss implications on service delivery.
+This can be addressed through the Children and Young People's internal working group

-- Equality Issues The Policy and Strategy recognises the necessity to consider and address issues of equality and diversity in the provision of opportunities for childrens play - Environmental N/A - Crime and Disorder There are no direct implications arising from the Policy and Strategy but there is recognition that improved provision and activities for children and young people will offer diversions from other less sociable activities - Impact on Customers The Policy and Strategy and a successful outcome for the Big Lottery Fund bid, will lead to the development of significantly improved facilities and activities for children and young people
+- Risk Management The Policy and Strategy will lead to a better co-ordination between providers of opportunities and will enhance the management of risk in provision of services for children and young people - Equality Issues The Policy and Strategy recognises the necessity to consider and address issues of equality and diversity in the provision of opportunities for childrens play - Environmental N/A - Crime and Disorder There are no direct implications arising from the Policy and Strategy but there is recognition that improved provision and activities for children and young people will offer diversions from other less sociable activities - Impact on Customers The Policy and Strategy and a successful outcome for the Big Lottery Fund bid, will lead to the development of significantly improved facilities and activities for children and young people

-M Battersby Head of Community Services 12th June 2007
+M Battersby Head of Community Services 20th July 2007